jcs-elpa/organize-imports-java/README.md

 ## How to use? ##
-1. Create an `oij.ini` file at the version control root directory.
+1. Create an `oij.config` file at the version control root directory.
 An example can be found below in the “INI Example” section.
-2. After you have included all the Java Libraries into the `oij.ini` file.
-You can run `organize-imports-java-do-imports` and it will load the included jar path in the `oij.ini` file and import in the current buffer (It will take a while loading all the jar/lib files the first time to create the cache file).
+2. After you have included all the Java Libraries into the `oij.config` file.
+You can run `organize-imports-java-do-imports` and it will load the included jar path in the `oij.config` file and import in the current buffer (It will take a while loading all the jar/lib files the first time to create the cache file).
 If you wish to refresh the paths-config.oij file then just call `organize-imports-java-reload-paths` function, and it will do the work.

-## INI Example ##
+## Config Example ##
-This is an example of `oij.ini` file.
+This is an example of `oij.config` file.
 It Includes all the java library paths.
 This plugin can search for all the paths inside this jars files you include in this file.
 ```